2024 Russian presidential election: Protests

-On 1 February 2024, jailed Kremlin critic Alexei Navalny and his allies called on supporters to protest Putin and the invasion of Ukraine on the last day of the election on 17 March all going to vote against Putin at the same time.
-Following Navalny's death on 16 February, there were calls from Andrius Kubilius, Mikhail Khodorkovsky, and Navalny's widow, Yulia Navalnaya for the EU to recognize the Russian elections as illegitimate.
+On 1 February 2024, jailed Kremlin critic Alexei Navalny and his allies called on supporters to protest Putin and the invasion of Ukraine on the last day of the election on 17 March all going to vote against Putin at the same time.As was the case in the 2018 presidential election, the most prominent opposition leader, Navalny, was barred from running due to a prior criminal conviction seen as politically motivated.
+Navalny died in prison in February 2024, weeks before the election, under suspicious circumstances.
+Following Navalny's death, there were calls from Andrius Kubilius, Mikhail Khodorkovsky, and Navalny's widow, Yulia Navalnaya for the EU to recognize the Russian elections as illegitimate.
 Navalnaya called for Russians critical of Putin to join the "Noon Against Putin" initiative to form long queues at polling stations at noon on 17 March before proceeding to vote for anyone other than Putin, spoil their ballots or cast Navalny's name.
 On the day of the action, Navalnaya joined queues outside the Russian embassy in Berlin for about six hours before casting her vote for her husband and praising protesters for giving her "hope that everything is not in vain".
 In Russia, queues formed at polling stations in Moscow and Saint Petersburg at noon.
 Queues were also observed outside Russian diplomatic missions worldwide, including in Belgrade, London, Podgorica, Tallinn, Paris and Milan.

 In response to the protests, authorities in Moscow threatened to prosecute participants under Article 141 of the Criminal Code of Russia, which prescribes five years' imprisonment for the obstruction of elections or citizens' electoral rights.
 On 17 March, the Russian human rights group OVD-Info said that 80 people in 20 cities across Russia were arrested for election-related offences.
 In response to the Noon Against Putin protests abroad, foreign ministry spokesperson Maria Zakharova described the queues outside Russian embassies as evidence of support for the Kremlin.

+Aftermath

+Vladimir Putin was inaugurated on 7 May 2024.

+2024 problem

+The "2024 problem" referred to the end of Putin's presidential powers in 2024.
+Analysts saw it as a problem of how Putin's regime could survive his departure, and Levada Center focus groups reduced the options to two: Putin keeping power or appointing a successor.